 Having a 100 years’ experience developing cars has until now been an advantage to Audi but that legacy of manufacturing vehicles with internal combustion engines (ICE) risks being a disadvantage in the switch to EV production without a more flexible approach.
 From a competitive angle, this is especially important given the speed at which China has adapted to EV production, both on home turf and in its international footprint, which now includes Mexico.

-“We have discussions around whether this or that is the right path, but I will tell you one thing, in China the change to electric cars is being executed more quickly than we are doing it,” said Braun.
+“We have discussions around whether this or that is the right path, but I will tell you one thing, in China the change to electric cars is being executed more quickly,” said Braun.

 Logistics momentum